On The Negativity of Ricci Curvatures of Complete Conformal Metrics: Introduction

-\begin{theorem} Let $(M, g)$ be a compact Riemannian manifold of dimension $n\geq 3$ without boundary.
-Suppose that for every point $x$ in $M$, there exist a sequence $\Omega_{x}^{i}$ of increasing domains with smooth boundary in $M$ which converges to $M \setminus\ \{x\}$, such that the complete conformal metric in $\Omega_{x}^{i}$ with the constant scalar curvature $-n(n-1)$ has uniformly bounded Ricci curvatures in $\Omega_{x}^i$.
+\begin{theorem} Let $(M, g)$ be a compact Riemannian manifold of dimension $n\geq3$ without boundary and $x_0$ be a point in $M$.
+Suppose that there exists a sequence $\Omega_i$ of increasing domains with smooth boundary in $M$ which converges to $M \setminus\ \{x_0\}$, such that the complete conformal metric in $\Omega_i$ with the constant scalar curvature $-n(n-1)$ has uniformly bounded Ricci curvatures in $\Omega_{i}$.
 Then, $M$ is conformally equivalent to the standard sphere $S^n$. \end{theorem}

 The set $\Gamma$ in Theorem \ref{thrm-large-positive-Ricci} resembles that in \cite{Mazzeo Pacard1999}.
 The metric $g_i$ in $\Omega_i$ as in Theorem \ref{thrm-large-positive-Ricci} is assumed to have a {\it negative} constant scalar curvature, $-n(n-1)$.
-As $\Omega_i$ becomes close to $M\setminus \Gamma$, Ricci curvatures are expected to split in sign.
+As $\Omega_i$ becomes close to $M\setminus \Gamma$, Ricci curvatures split in sign.
 Some components become negatively large, while some others positively large.